jbush001/NyuziProcessor/README.md

 The following script will download and install the Nyuzi toolchain and [Verilator](http://www.veripool.org/wiki/verilator) Verilog simulator.
-(Although some Linux package managers have Verilator, they are old).
+(Although some Linux package managers have Verilator, they have old versions).

     build/setup_tools.sh